 This video and Reid’s death were not related.

-The video, which we will not post or link to due to its graphic nature (and the fact that we have not definitively determined that it is a hoax), has been online since at least February 2017, when it was posted by “Confederate’s Revenge” on Daily Motion.
-In that video, two white men appear to beat a young black woman, urinate on her, and then put a rope around her neck and lynch her.
+The video, which we will not post or link to due to its graphic nature (and the fact that we have not definitively determined that it is a hoax), had been online since at least February 2017, when it was posted by “Confederate’s Revenge” on Daily Motion.
+In that video, two white men appeared to beat a young black woman, urinate on her, and then put a rope around her neck and lynch her.
 (The original video has been deleted but copies can still be found online as of this writing.)

-The text that appears in the video suggests that it was initially posted in response to January 2017 hate crime in which four black teenagers filmed themselves torturing a disabled white student: “Torture a white kid?
+The text that appears in the video suggests that it was initially posted in response to a January 2017 hate crime in which four black teenagers filmed themselves torturing a disabled white student: “Torture a white kid?
 Be prepared for this!
 We won’t stop until the last ape leaves OUR LAND!
 This is what you deserve!
 Your Next.”

 The video didn’t receive much attention when it was first posted online (one sign that it was likely fake), but it went viral three months later in the wake of Kendra Shanice Reid’s death.

 Reid was found in a wooded area, not a room, and a medical examiner ruled her death a suicide.